-Doing the Math for Your Tri Cities Washington Fixer-Upper Property
+Doing the Math for Your Tri-Cities Washington Fixer-Upper Property

-In fact, as any real estate investor will tell you, a few quick calculations will give you at least a rough idea of your chances for profit, be it large or small.
+In fact, as any real estate investor will tell you, a few quick calculations will give you at least an idea of your chances for profit, be it large or small.
 Doing these quick and dirty calculations will not only give you that forecast of the future but determine whether a particular investment is worth the hassle, a step that many real estate investors skip that deserves adequate attention.

 Target Your End Value

 You can never, ever use the amount of money you put into a particular piece of real estate as the basis for a price increase.
-If you bought the home for $100,000 and did $20,000 worth of work to it, you are never guaranteed to get $120,000 out of it.
+If you bought the home for $100,000 and did $20,000 worth of work for it, you are never guaranteed to get $120,000 out of it.
 The real estate market simply does not work that way and recognizing that is the first step towards pegging down an accurate end sale price for your profit calculations.